 Caroline comes home early to discover them together and pulls out a gun.

 After she shoots Jack, Ron (Martin Mull) asks her, “Did you use a .38?”
 To which she replies, “A .38, .39, whatever it took!”

 The dining room, where Jack eats alone while Caroline works late.
 Again:

 The kitchen is an homage to the ’80s.
 Remember those country oak chairs so many people had then?
 And the pale wood cabinets–classic!

 Those tile countertops were really popular for awhile.
-Then I guess we all realized what a pain it was to keep them clean.
+Then everyone realized what a pain it was to keep them clean!

 The family room has an entire wall of windows.
 Today they wouldn’t be quite so covered up:

 And a big brick fireplace:

 I think the movie on the TV in this scene was Cary Grant’s I Was a Male War Bride.